pescap/helmholtz_scattering/README.md

 Sound-soft problem tested with a number of precision and frequencies.

-Work in progress for Sound-hard problem. (not stable)
+Work in progress for Sound-hard problem. (not stable).

+A little documentation available in "scattering.tex" (or "scattering.pdf").

 Calculus of volumic exact solutions not done yet.